Many factors determine the level of your personal safety.

-Traveling by yourself, with a group, or with a companion may determine how you approach safety.
+There are various factors to consider when cruising.
+Traveling by yourself, with a group, or with a companion may determine how you should approach personal safety.

 As large as cruise ships are these days, it is surprising how empty corridors are for short periods.
 A good rule of thumb is to move about the ship, whenever possible, with a companion or partner.